shutterfreak/graph-babel/README.md

 - A label defined in a style is applied to `Link` if no link label has been specified
 - Scoping of `Graph`, `Node` and named `Link` nodes
 - Cascading `Style` computation, including `reset` option
+- Inheritance of styles (one style can extend another style)
 - VS Code plugin (see below) with syntax highlighting and validation checks

 > [!WARNING]